dmuhr/MICHI3/README.md

 - Talk to different consoles/computers at the same time.
 - Mute/solo MIDI tracks, independent of their output settings.

+## Objects

+MICHI3 contains 4 different objects that can be used independently, and as many times as you wish inside your Ableton session (except MICHI3 Server).

+### MICHI3_Server

+*Must be used only once!*
+- Receives all OSC data and streams it to a Console or ONPC.

+### MICHI3_Single

+- The most basic object.
+- The only one that can read CC and automation curves.

+### MICHI3_Multi

+- 8x MICHI3_Single
+- Reads only in single`NOTE` mode.

+### MICHI3_CueLoader

+- Specific for dealing with long cuelists.
+- The only one that can send `Goto` / `load` commands.
+- Has separate MIDI assignments for cue, fader, button and `Off`.
+- Cues can be called by Number or Name, choose in the config tab opening with the little arrow.
+    - When calling by number, use the `CueNum` automation track.
+    - When calling by name, use the `CueScene` automation track, to call by Letter, i.e. "B".
+    - Alternative: You can also form names with `CueScene` and `CueNum`, i.e. "B4".
+    - Alternative 2: You can also form names with `CueScene`, `CueNum` and `CueSubNum`.
+They will be formated with a dash in between, i.e. "B4-3".
+    - *IMPORTANT!* When calling cues by Name, their names need to be exactly the same in the cuelist.

 ## Setup

 - Connect computer and console by ethernet.